 Most MSIM jobs fall into one of the following categories: managerial roles, strategic oversight roles, technology roles, analytical roles and/or consulting roles.
 Typical job titles include advisory consultant, artificial Intelligence engineer, business analyst, business intelligence engineer, data analyst, data engineer, data scientist, product manager, program manager, project manager, security analyst, security consultant, systems engineer, technology consultant, user experience designer and user experience researcher.

 Many UW graduates see immediate professional benefits in the form of new positions, promotions or more significant leadership roles in their organizations.
 Eten, for example, accepted a new position as Vice President of Digital Retail leading a North America eCommerce business shortly after she earned her information management master’s degree.
-Recent MSIM graduates working full-time reported earning an annual salary of about $105,000, and many also reported receiving additional compensation in the form of bonuses, stock or options.
+Recent MSIM graduates working full-time reported earning a median starting salary of about $108,000, and many also reported receiving additional compensation in the form of bonuses, stock or options.

 WHAT IS THE 10-YEAR OUTLOOK FOR INFORMATION MANAGEMENT JOBS?